-About 1925 and living on a farm southeast of Dexter in Dallas County, Leora (Goff) Wilson–by then the mother of six little kids–ordered a brand new Singer sewing machine through the catalog.
-Her young sons rose Nancy the horse to school, two miles away.
+About 1925 and living on a farm southeast of Dexter in Dallas County, Leora (Goff) Wilson–by then the mother of six youngsters–ordered a brand new Singer sewing machine through the Sears, Robuck catalog.
+Her young sons rode Nancy the horse to school, two miles away.
 The mailman left a note that a package had arrived at the post office that was too big to come on the route.
 Leora waited for the boys to get home, then drove back to town with Nancy and a buggy to get her treasure.

 The machine was powered when she rocked the treadle back and forth with her feet.
 She made Doris a light green pongee Easter dress.
 She sewed dotted swiss dresses for both daughters–blue for Doris, red for Darlene–which they wore to Dexfield Park one Sunday.
 People remarked about those dotted swiss dresses.

 The sewing machine case had three drawers on each side.
 After Wilsons moved into town, their dad came home one day in 1934 with a couple of orphaned baby squirrels.
 Only one lived, Rusty, who would scamper up your arm, and when he got into the house, he would hide walnuts and other things up into Leora’s sewing machine.

 Leora’s wedding gown did not survive the Great Depression, the fabric being used up with items they needed more.
 After the war and losing so many members of her family, she moved to Guthrie Center where she made a home for years for her own mother.